Development of Overwatch: Post-release development and support

 Separately, Blizzard, through its China regional offices, have taken developer 4399 to court over its mobile title Heroes of Warfare in October 2017, citing it as a clone in art, heroes, and gameplay design from Overwatch; this is the second such cloned title produced by 4399, the first that Blizzard had already succeeded in having removed from the various app stores.
 Blizzard and NetEase won the lawsuit by November 2019, with awarded in damages for the copyright violations on both games.

 Overwatch was playable through backward compatibility on the next console generation, the Xbox Series X and Series S and the PlayStation 5, launched in November 2020.
 Blizzard released a performance optimization patch for the Xbox Series X/S version on March 9, 2020, that allowed players to run the game at up to 120 frames per second on supported monitors.

 Marketing

-Overwatch was formally announced at the BlizzCon event on November 7, 2014; the game was playable during the event to all attendees, with fourteen characters available to select from.
-During this event Blizzard released a cinematic trailer and an extended gameplay video for the game.
-A month after the BlizzCon event, in December 2014, Blizzard published character introduction videos to its YouTube channel, and followed up on this May 2015 by posting weekly videos of game footage and character highlights.

-A closed beta period for Overwatch across all three platforms began on October 27, 2015.
-The closed beta was put on "extended break" in December and brought back in February 2016.
-Following the March 2016 release announcement, Blizzard also announced an open beta period from May 5 to 9 for any registered user of the Battle.net client.
-The open beta proven popular with Blizzard reporting over 9.7 million players participating, and as a way of showing thanks, extended the open beta period by one extra day.

 In the week prior to release, Blizzard arranged to have three giant-sized boxes (approximately 15 ft tall) of various Overwatch heroes, as if being sold as packaged action figures, put on display across the globe at Hollywood, Paris, and Busan, South Korea.
 The displays were created by Alliance Studios, led by Steve Wang, who has collaborated with Blizzard before on past projects, and Eddie Yang.
 After planning the design of the sculptures in January 2016, teams across the world, including Droga5, Scicon, Stratasys and Egads, raced to print, finish and assemble the works in time for the game's release.
 Propelled by Overwatch, Blizzard had over 50% of the American advertisement share among gaming industry brands from May 16 to June 15, 2016.